Stephen P. Haggerty, MD, FACS

 Dr. Kennealey is the Surgical Director of the kidney and pancreas transplant programs at the University of Colorado Hospital and he is one of the busiest vascular and peritoneal dialysis access surgeons in Colorado.
 He obtained his undergraduate degree in mathematics at Boston College and then earned his doctoral degree at Loyola University Chicago Stritch School of Medicine.
 He completed his surgical residency at Indiana University, a surgical oncology research fellowship at Memorial Sloan-Kettering Cancer Center and his transplant surgery fellowship at the Massachusetts General Hospital/Harvard Medical School.Dr.
 Kennealey is the Founder and Director of the Vascular Surgery Technique Course at the University of Colorado and he is actively involved in teaching medical students, surgical residents and transplant surgery and nephrology fellows.
 He is a member of the United Network for Organ Sharing (UNOS) kidney committee and numerous subcommittees involved with enhancing equity for deceased donor kidney allocation in the United States.
 He is on the Scientific Studies committee of the American Society of Transplant Surgeons and sits on the Medical Advisory Boards of the National Kidney Foundation, the National Kidney Registry, ESRD Network 15, and Donor Alliance.

-Dr. Liu is a minimally invasive general surgeon in private practice with Epic Care in Oakland, CA. He received his undergraduate degree from UCLA and medical degree from The Ohio State University.
+Dr. Liu is a minimally invasive general surgeon in private practice with First Surgical Consultants (A Division of BASS Medical Group) in Oakland, CA. He received his undergraduate degree from UCLA and medical degree from The Ohio State University.
 He completed general surgery residency at Virginia Mason Medical Center and an Advanced Laparoscopic Digestive Fellowship at The Cleveland Clinic, OH.
 Following training he joined Kaiser Permanente Walnut Creek.
 His success with laparoscopic peritoneal dialysis insertion techniques within Kaiser made him a sought-after mentor and proctor for Kaiser Permanente surgeons in Northern CA, Maryland, Virginia and Washington, D.C.
-He has been on faculty of PDU for more than 5 years.
+He moved to private practice in 2017 and has become the preferred PD surgeon for the 2 largest nephrology groups in the East Bay.
+He has been on faculty of PDU for more than 10 years.
 Dr. Liu is a member of the American College of Surgeons and the Society of American Gastrointestinal and Endoscopic Surgeons.

 Zoe Parr, MD, FRCSC, FACS